Moisei Ginzburg: Communal houses

 The west side of the Narkomfin, Moscow (1930).

-The first of these was the Gosstrakh apartments (Malaya Bronnaya Street, Moscow), designed in 1926, one of which was rented by Sergei Tretyakov: these flats were the first employment of Le Corbusier's 'Five Points of Modern Architecture' in the USSR.
-A similar structure was built to Ginzburg's 1928 design in Sverdlovsk (21, Malysheva Street, completed 1932).
+The earliest of these projects was the Gosstrakh apartments on Malaya Bronnaya Street in Moscow, designed in 1926.
+One of the apartments was rented by Sergei Tretyakov.
+These flats represented the first application in the USSR of Le Corbusier's 'Five Points of Modern Architecture'.
+A similar building was constructed according to Ginzburg's 1928 design in Sverdlovsk (21 Malysheva Street), and was completed in 1932.

-This was followed three years later by the Narkomfin Building, a 'social condenser' which tried to embody socialist and principles in its structure.
-The apartment blocks were built for employees of the Commissariat of Finance (or 'Narkomfin'), and featured collective facilities, roof gardens and a parkland setting.
-The Narkomfin building was acknowledged by Le Corbusier as an influence on his Unité d'Habitation, while the layout of its duplex apartments have been copied by Moshe Safdie in his Expo 67 flats, as well as by Denys Lasdun in his luxury flats at St James', London.
+This project was followed three years later by the Narkomfin Building, conceived as a 'social condenser' intended to embody socialist principles in its architectural form.
+The apartment complex was built for employees of the People’s Commissariat of Finance (or 'Narkomfin') and featured shared facilities, roof gardens, and a park-like setting.
+The Narkomfin building was acknowledged by Le Corbusier as an influence on his Unité d'Habitation.
+The layout of its duplex apartments was later adapted by Moshe Safdie in his Expo 67 housing project, as well as by Denys Lasdun in his residential development at St James', London.

-The house has been in a state of disrepair since the 1980s, and has been listed three times in the ‘World's 100 Major Buildings in Danger of Destruction’.
+Since the 1980s, the building has remained in a prolonged state of disrepair and has been listed three times among the ‘World's 100 Major Buildings in Danger of Destruction’.
+It has since been restored in a project led by Ginzburg's grandson Alexey Ginzburg and now operates as residental apartments.

-In 1928, Ginzburg also designed the Government Building in Alma-Ata (now, Kazakh National Academy of Arts), completed in 1931.
-In the early 1930s, he concentrated more on urban planning projects, from utilitarian (Ufa city plan) to utopian ("Green City" contest entry, for a large residential area on the outskirts of Moscow).
-He was also a Soviet delegate to the CIAM from 1928 to 1932.
+In 1928, Ginzburg also designed the Government Building in Alma-Ata (now the Kazakh National Academy of Arts), which was completed in 1931.
+During the early 1930s, he increasingly focused on urban planning, producing projects ranging from practical schemes, such as the Ufa city plan, to utopian proposals, including his entry for the "Green City" competition for a large residential district on the outskirts of Moscow.
+From 1928 to 1932, he served as a Soviet delegate to the Congrès Internationaux d’Architecture Moderne (CIAM).